| Title: | Extra Appenders for 'lgr' |

 Similar to lgr::LayoutJson, but with some modifications to prepare data for ElasticSearch.

-method returns an R6::R6 that inherits from
+The $new() method returns an R6::R6 that inherits from

 lgr::Layout and can used as a Layout by an lgr::Appender.

--> LayoutElasticSearch
+lgr::Layout -> LayoutElasticSearch

-a list of values passed on to jsonlite::toJSON()
+toJSON_argsa list of values passed on to jsonlite::toJSON()

-with a single argument event
+transform_eventa function with a single argument event that

-takes a lgr::LogEvent and returns a list
+takes a lgr::LogEvent and returns a list.

 new()

-LayoutElasticSearch$new( toJSON_args = list(auto_unbox = TRUE), transform_event = function(event) get("values", event) )
+toJSON_args = list(auto_unbox = TRUE),

 LayoutElasticSearch$format_event(event)